• Contact us

 10. Confidentiality and Data Protection

 • 1.
-Authors must ensure the confidentiality of participants’ personal data and comply with data protection regulations (e.g., GDPR or applicable privacy laws).
+Authors must ensure the confidentiality of participants’ personal data and comply with applicable data protection regulations, including GDPR or other relevant privacy laws where applicable.

-• 2.
-Any ethical concerns regarding data use must be reported promptly to the editorial board.
+• 3.
+Any ethical concerns regarding data use, privacy, or confidentiality must be reported promptly to the Editorial Board.

 11. Handling Ethical Disputes